run-ai/docs/docs/Researcher/cli-reference/runai-submit-dist-TF.md

 :octicons-versions-24: Version 2.10 and later.

-Submit a distributed Pytorch training run:ai job to run.
+Submit a distributed TensorFlow training run:ai job to run.

 !!!
 Note
-    To use distributed training you need to have installed the < insert pytorch operator here > as specified < insert pre-requisites link here >.
+    To use distributed training you need to have installed the < insert  TensorFlow operator here > as specified < insert pre-requisites link here >.

 Syntax notes: